 |H M R Mk||Endogenous||Rabbit IgG|

-Flow cytometric analysis of HeLa cells using Histone H3 (D1H2) XP® Rabbit mAb (PE Conjugate) (green) compared to Rabbit (DA1E) mAb IgG XP® Isotype Control (PE Conjugate) #5742 (red).Learn more about how we get our images
+Flow cytometric analysis of Jurkat cells using Histone H3 (D1H2) XP® Rabbit mAb (PE Conjugate) (solid line) compared to concentration-matched Rabbit (DA1E) mAb IgG XP® Isotype Control (PE Conjugate) #5742 (dashed line).Learn more about how we get our images

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.